Police: Southwest Missouri man shot to death outside home

 NIXA, Mo.
 (AP) - An arrest has been made in the shooting death of a man outside a home in the southwestern Missouri town of Nixa, police there said.
-T

 The shooting happened around 3 a.m.
 Monday, the Springfield News-Leader reported.
 Officers called to the scene found the body of Zachary Shane Rice, 41, of Nixa, on the street outside a home.
 Police said they detained someone they believed was the shooter at the scene.